frealexandro/senior_data_engineer_technical_tests/Technical Preparation Senior Data Engineer/01 Fundamental concepts of Data Engineering/Question_and_answers_fundamentals.md

 | 🧠 **Shared Memory** | State persistence across agents |
 | 🔀 **Routing Logic** | Direct queries to right agent |

+> 💡 **How I answer this:**
+>
+> "I design multi-agent systems with specialized roles.
+Each agent has one responsibility - for example, Agent A researches, Agent B writes.
+A router or arbitrator decides which agent handles each query.
+All agents share a memory layer so they have context about the conversation.
+I use tools for agents to take actions - search, query databases, call APIs.
+The key is clear separation of concerns and robust routing logic.
+I implement this using LangGraph, which lets me define complex agent workflows as state machines."

 ---

 ### 📊 Q22.
 How do you measure RAG or agent system quality?